-“Daylight in the swamps!” has been my dad’s cry every morning for as long as I can remember.
-It was my brother’s and my alarm clock to get up and ready for school each day of our lives while living at home.
+“Daylight in the swamps!” has been my dad’s familiar cry every morning for as long as I can remember.
+It was the alarm clock for my three brothers and me to get up and ready for school or whatever, each day of our lives while living at home.

 That announcement was always just something my dad said to irritate us kids as far as I was concerned.

 And in all those many years, I never really put two and two together to come up with what exactly that phrase meant, until just recently!

 I mentioned this peculiarity of my dad’s to my son-in-law a while ago and he gave me this explanation.
 His grandfather was a logger up here in northern Minnesota where there are a lot of swampy areas.